basicallydan/danhough.com/_posts/2018-10-19-song-of-ur-comment.markdown

 <figure class="center">
 	<iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/484593240&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>
 </figure>

+This is one of my favourites, but sadly it didn't get heard by many people.

 One of the key challenges of this project is getting timing right.
 Sometimes, I know a comment song isn't going to get a whole lot of visibility, but do it anyway because it's inspired a really good song.
 But as I said, part of this is about getting finding an audience.
 Creating things is fun, but it's a lot more fun when you know that people are enjoying it or being moved by it in some way.